Scott Tucker (businessman): Racketeering, business and payday loans

 Tucker is estimated to have earned $380 million from his payday loan organization, which exploited Native American sovereign immunity laws as a loophole through which to offer payday loans in states in which they are illegal.
-Operating under names including Ameriloan, Cash Advance, One Click Cash, United Cash Loans, and 500 FastCash, Tucker's organization employed approximately 600 people and made loans with terms that included renewals and fees, as well as interest rates as high as 700% per year.
+Operating under names including Ameriloan, Cash Advance, One Click Cash, United Cash Loans and 500 FastCash, Tucker's organization employed about 600 people and made loans with terms that included renewals and fees as well as interest rates as high as 700% per year.
 The majority of these loans were issued to low-income individuals.

 Blaine and Joel Tucker, his brothers, were also involved in payday lending and faced criminal charges for their activities.
 Blaine Tucker committed suicide in 2014, while Joel Tucker received a $4 million civil penalty from the Federal Trade Commission for selling fake payday loan portfolios to debt collectors.
 In July 2020, Joel agreed to plead guilty to interstate transportation of stolen money, bankruptcy fraud and tax evasion.
 He faced possible sentences of five and ten years on the three charges after the agreement.

 Scott Tucker's organizations ceased operation after he and his lawyer Timothy Muir were indicted in federal court in Manhattan.
-They were convicted on 14 counts of racketeering, wire fraud, money laundering, and Truth In Lending Act offenses on October 13, 2017.
+They were convicted on 14 counts of wire fraud, racketeering, money laundering and Truth In Lending Act offenses on October 13, 2017.

-In September 2018 the Federal Trade Commission began issuing almost 1.2 million checks totaling more than $505 million to victims of Tucker's payday lending scheme.
+In September 2018, the Federal Trade Commission began issuing almost 1.2 million checks totaling more than $505 million to victims of Tucker's payday lending scheme.
 The money comes from a $1.3 billion civil court judgment the FTC obtained against Tucker and his AMG Services Inc. However, on petition to the United States Supreme Court in AMG Capital Management, LLC v.
-FTC, the Court ruled unanimously in April 2021 that the FTC did not have the authority under Congress to seek equitable relief, and reversed the Ninth Circuit's decision.
+FTC, the Court ruled unanimously in April 2021 that the FTC did not have the authority under Congress to seek equitable relief and reversed the Ninth Circuit's decision.

-Tucker is serving a sentence of 16 years 8 months, and his lawyer Tim Muir is serving a sentence of 7 years.
-Tucker's inmate number is 06133-045 and he is scheduled for release from prison on March 4, 2032.
+Tucker is serving a sentence of 16 years, 8 months and his lawyer Tim Muir is serving a sentence of 7 years.
+Tucker is scheduled for release from prison on March 4, 2032.

 Racing career

-Tucker used money from his payday lending business to fund his exploits as an amateur race car driver and team owner.
+Tucker used money from his illegally operated payday lending business to fund his exploits as an amateur race car driver and team owner.